Joseph Stirling Coyne: Childhood

 Coyne was born in 1803 to Denis Coyne, a port worker, and Bridget Coyne, née Cosgrave, in Birr, County Offaly, Ireland.
 After attending the Royal School Dungannon, he began studying law but decided to pursue a literary career after some of his articles appeared in local publications.
 His first farce, The Phrenologist, appeared at The Theatre Royal in Dublin in June 1835 and was revived two years later at what later became The Abbey Theatre.

 Remembrance

 Joseph Stirling Coyne's everyday characters and realistic situations and language appealed to working-class theatergoers, and his plays enjoyed long runs during the middle decades of the nineteenth century, when staged.
 Coyne is remembered for his humor and puns and for his satire of Victorian social and artistic conventions.
 His work is a significant link between the stylized French and English comedies of the eighteenth century and the witty, intellectual plays of Wilde and George Bernard Shaw.

 Coyne died in 1868 and was buried on the western side of Highgate Cemetery.
+Irish-American writer Coyne Fletcher was his cousin.